 Avocado versus cheese, good versus bad - which fats are healthy?
 Despite what many of us have been told over the years, fat is actually an essential part of our daily diet and it’s required to keep the body functioning.

-As well as being vital for keeping us warm, healthy fats are what helps us get vitamins from our food to the places they need to go.
-Without enough fat, issues related to nutritional deficiencies are bound to crop up – like dry rashes, hair loss and a weaker immune system.
+If you’re looking for ways to burn fat, it can seem counter-intuitive to include fats in your diet - but not all fats were created equal.
+In fact, some of the best fat-burning foods are high in good fats, such as salmon and avocado.
+As well as helping up to lose weight and being vital for keeping us warm, healthy fats are what help us get vitamins from our food to the places they need to go.
+Without enough fat, issues related to nutritional deficiencies are bound to crop up - like dry rashes, hair loss, and a weaker immune system.

 Which fats are healthy?